Scotty Kilmer: Early life

 Scotty Kilmer was born on October 2, 1953, in Niagara Falls, New York.
 At age 14, he learned to be a mechanic from his grandfather, Elmer Kilmer, who was the chief mechanic at the Texaco gas station which Scotty's father owned.
-He studied at York University and received a BA in anthropology in 1975 and then attended the University of Illinois at Urbana–Champaign, receiving a master's degree in anthropology.
+He studied in Toronto, Ontario at York University and received a BA in anthropology in 1975 and then attended the University of Illinois Urbana–Champaign, receiving a master's degree in anthropology.
 He was in the process of working towards his Ph.D., but eventually quit due to his dissatisfaction with the university tenure system.
-Kilmer went on to become a mechanic and moved to Houston in 1980.
+Kilmer went on to become a mechanic and moved to Houston, Texas in 1980.
 On the suggestion of his wife, he wrote a book, Everyone's Guide to Buying a Used Car and Car Maintenance, originally published in 1994.
 Its release led Kilmer to be on the front page of the Houston Chronicle, which attracted the attention of the local CBS affiliate KHOU.